- April 27, 2021

 Assessment: Our courses involve a combination of classroom and online learning, practical sessions, research and project work, plus work placement in a registered education and care organisation.
 Students are required to attend classroom-based face-to-face training and to study online in their own time.
 We utilise a range of assessment methods including role-plays, written assessments, skills demonstration, projects, presentations, training records and work samples for the assessment of competency.

 Recognition of prior learning: You may apply to have previous courses, formal qualifications, knowledge, work experience and/or life experiences assessed for credit or exemption towards this course.
 Please contact us for more information.

 Ready to enrol?
-Submit the enquiry form below and one of our course and careers advisors will get in touch with you.
+Submit the inquiry form below and one of our course and careers advisors will get in touch with you.